-Strategie Options Pageons for Progressing or Painching the Ontion in Plan Malsing Strategic Options Reasons for Progressing or Rejecting the Option in Plan Making Considered and Appraised Option 1: 11,250 This option would allow the Council to meets its housing need dwellings in full, based on the available evidence.
+Strategie Options Reasons for Progressing or Rejecting the Option in Plan Making Strategic Options keasons for Progressing of Rejecting the Option in Plan Making Considered and Appraised Option 1: 11,250 This option would allow the Council to meets its housing need dwellings in full, based on the available evidence.
 However, the Council rejects this option because it does not support the wider policy objectives of the plan relating to growth and the role of Telford within the Marches LEP area.
 Option 2: 15,000 This option would promote growth at a level that is 50% above to16,000 dwellings the assessed housing need for the borough up to 2031.
 It would also lead to a significant boost in the supply of housing land during the plan period.
 The notional annual rate of 750 dwellings per year would broadly reflect the long term average.
 There are risks attached to this scale of growth, not least the potential over-supply of housing land that is left undeveloped due to a lack of effective demand, or an imbalance in the available labour supply and the number of jobs leading to greater levels of commuting, putting undue pressure on the available transport infrastructure without the funding being available to make the necessary improvements.
 However, on balance, this option is considered to be the most appropriate taking into account the overall plan objectives of supporting the delivery of affordable housing, protecting and enhancing of borough's green infrastructure, and promoting the wider role and function of Telford within the sub-region.
 Option 3: 20,000 This option would promote a scale of growth almost double dwellings the level of assessed need, based on available evidence.
 Whilst this could, potentially, lead to a significant boost in supply there is greater uncertainty that this level of development would actually occur, given the level of supply already committed and viability issues that already impact on housing delivery locally.
 Promoting this option through the plan could undermine the plan strategy of focusing development on the major urban areas and could lead to, potentially, an over-supply of land that would further impact on the viability of development land in the pipeline.
 The notional annual rate of development (over 1,000 dwellings per year, each year, up to 2031) would far exceed recent and longer term trends in delivery.
-Therefore, for reasons stated here, this option is rejected. -= ==-= are provided during the life of the plan.
+Therefore, for reasons stated here, this option is rejected. rojected.

+4.32 It should be noted that the level of employment growth is intrinsically linked to the overall level of housing growth proposed.
+Housing and employment growth needs to be balanced to ensure that the right level of homes and jobs are provided during the life of the plan.
 The level of employment growth is linked to the amount of homes that are delivered.
 Without the jobs, people will not move to the homes and therefore they will not be built, without the homes for the workers business will not locate here.
 Using population projections from the Objectively Assessed Housing Needs study, a common figure has been arrived at.

-4.32 It should be noted that the level of employment growth is intrinsically linked to the overall level of housing growth proposed.
-Housing and employment growth needs to be balanced to ensure that the right level of homes and jobs